USS Edsall (DD-219): Service history

 Edsall sailed from Philadelphia on 6 December 1920 for San Diego, California for shakedown.
 She arrived at San Diego 11 January 1921, and remained on the United States West Coast until December, engaging in battle practice and gunnery drills with fleet units.
 Returning to Charleston, South Carolina, 28 December, Edsall departed 26 May 1922 for the Mediterranean.

 Arriving at Constantinople on 28 June, Edsall joined the U.S. Naval Detachment in Turkish Waters to protect American interests as the Near East was in turmoil with civil strife in Russia, and Greece at war with Turkey.

 She was part of the international effort to alleviate the postwar famine in eastern Europe.
 She helped evacuate refugees, furnishing a center of communications for the Near East and standing by for emergencies.
 When the Turks expelled the Anatolian Greeks from Smyrna (Izmir), Edsall was one of the American destroyers which evacuated refugees.
 On 14 September 1922, she took 607 refugees off Litchfield in Smyrna and transported them to Salonika, returning to Smyrna on 16 September to act as flagship for the naval forces there.
 In October she carried refugees from Smyrna to Mytilene on Lesbos Island.
 She made repeated visits to ports in Turkey, Bulgaria, Russia, Greece, Egypt, Mandate Palestine, the Syrian Federation, Tunisia, Dalmatia, and Italy, and kept up gunnery and torpedo practice with her sisters until her return to Boston, Massachusetts, for an overhaul on 26 July 1924.

 Edsall sailed to join the U.S. Asiatic Fleet on 3 January 1925, joining in battle practice and maneuvers at Guantanamo Bay, San Diego, and Pearl Harbor before arriving at Shanghai on 22 June.
 She was to become a fixture of the Asiatic Fleet on the China coast, in the Philippines and Japan.
 Her primary duty was protection of American interests in the Far East.
 She served during the civil war in China, and the early part of the Sino-Japanese War.
-Battle practice, maneuvers and diplomacy took her most frequently to Shanghai, Chefoo, Hankow, Hong Kong, Nanking, Kobe, Bangkok, and Manila.
+Battle practice, maneuvers and diplomacy took her most frequently to Shanghai, Yantai, Hankou, Hong Kong, Nanjing, Kobe, Bangkok, and Manila.
 In late October 1927, Edsall visited the Siamese capital Bangkok, and had three of the Royal Princesses aboard for tea.
 In return Edsall's skipper, Commander Jules James, was given an engraved silver cigarette case by the Thai Royal Family.